Skip to main content

 • Will the copyright owner's economic interests be damaged by the copying and intended purpose?

-• Is the copy for commercial purposes or for group study or research?
+• Is the copy for commercial purposes or for group study/research?

-If the answer is yes to any of these questions, fair dealing is unlikely to apply to the intended copying.
+If the answer is yes to any of these questions, fair dealing is unlikely to apply to the intended copying and permission or a licence from the rightsholder/s might be required.

 Changes to copyright law have also been introduced to allow fair dealing from all types of works, and make copying for education and research technology neutral.
 In many instances, fair dealing exceptions cannot be overridden by contracts, so licence providers cannot override these in the legal agreements, providing a welcome degree of certainty over permitted uses for content users.
 However contractual terms can limit who is able to access content, so it may not be possible for all staff and students to fully copy all of the resources purchased by the University under contract.